Online Adversarial Knowledge Distillation for Graph Neural Networks: Conclusions and Future Works

-Knowledge distillation has become a promising technique to improve the performance of CNNs.
-However, the conventional teacher-student knowledge distillation paradigm is less effective in graph data whose topology or node attributes tend to change over time.
+Knowledge distillation has become a promising technique to improve the performance of CNNs, under the assumption that teacher and student models are trained on the identical data distribution.
+However, since the topological structure and node attributes of graph data are likely to evolve, this fundamental assumptions of knowledge distillation may not hold for Graph Neural Networks (GNNs), leading to the sub-optimal solution.
 In this paper, we propose online knowledge distillation for graph neural networks to tackle this challenge.
 More specifically, we train a group of student GNN models simultaneously and with the guidance of a virtual dynamic teacher, the performance of each member is improved by distilling both the local and global knowledge.
 Adversarial cyclic learning is utilized to effectively and efficiently exploit the complicated information contained in the graph topology and node attributes.
 Extensive experiments on citation dataset, PPI dataset and ModelNet40 dataset demonstrate the effectiveness of the proposed OAD framework.

+\paragraph{Future Works} There are some possible future directions of this work.
+Firstly, Graph Transformer models have shown great potential on graph learning.
+Compared with GNN, Graph Transformers are heavier models, thus applying knowledge distillation on Graph Transformer is more meaningful than GNN.
+Therefore, we will study how to distill the knowledge of Graph Transformer.
+Secondly, although online knowledge distillation may alleviate the problem of distribution shift on graph data, its processing speed is slower as the group size increases.
+How to maintain the performance of OAD while making it more efficient should be studied in the future work.